patrick-steele-idem/app-module-path-node/README.md

 var baz = require('baz'); // Works
 ```

-Lastly, installed modules (i.e. modules installed into `node_modules` will not be able to require application-level modules so the following will _not_ work:
+Lastly, by design, installed modules (i.e. modules installed into `node_modules`) will not be able to require application-level modules so the following will _not_ work:

 _Example `node_modules/baz/index.js`_
 ```javascript